 Happy Feet Care

-The morning sun in my Portland studio has a way of highlighting everything, from the dust motes dancing in the air to the exact texture of a student’s alignment.
+The morning light in my Portland studio has a way of highlighting everything, from the dust motes dancing in the air to the exact texture of a student’s alignment.
 Usually, I love it.
-But last October, during a particularly quiet demonstration of Tree Pose, I caught a student in the front row staring—not at my lifted knee for a drishti point, but at the dull, yellowish crust on my right big toe.
+But a few months ago, during a particularly quiet demonstration of Tree Pose, I caught a student in the front row staring—not at my lifted knee for a drishti point, but at the dull, yellowish crust on my right big toe.
 It was a humbling moment for a woman who spends six days a week preaching that the body is a temple.

-Before we dive into my foot-care saga, a quick heads-up: this post contains affiliate links.
+Heads up—this post contains affiliate links.
 If you decide to try the products I mention, I earn a commission at no extra cost to you.
-I’ve personally tested these as part of my own long road to recovery, but I’m a yoga teacher, not a doctor.
+I’ve personally tested these as part of my own long road to recovery, but I’m a yoga teacher, not a doctor or a dermatologist.
 Please check with your own podiatrist or health professional before starting any new regimen.
+I'm just sharing what has worked for my own barefoot life.

 For years, I assumed my barefoot lifestyle and organic habits made me immune to something as 'unclean' as fungus.
 When the discoloration first appeared, I did what every Portlander does: I went to the health food store and bought a bottle of tea tree oil.
-I spent exactly 94 days—from October 28, 2025, to late January—religiously dabbing that pungent oil onto my nail.
+I spent about three months—from late last autumn into the dampest part of winter—religiously dabbing that pungent oil onto my nail.
 Every morning, the sharp, medicinal scent of tea tree oil would mix with the humid, cedar-wood smell of the hot yoga studio.
 Honestly, I smelled like a walking pharmacy, but my toe still looked like a piece of old corn.

 I really wanted the tea tree oil to work.
-It felt on-brand for me.
-But by January 30, 2026, I had to admit defeat.
-I had taught roughly 150 sessions with visible fungus, constantly worrying if my students thought I was a hypocrite for preaching 'body as a temple' while my own feet were failing.
+It felt very 'on-brand' for me.
+But by late February, I had to admit defeat.
+I had taught dozens of sessions with visible fungus, constantly worrying if my students thought I was a hypocrite for preaching 'body awareness' while my own feet were clearly struggling.
 I even had a minor disaster during a private session where I applied too much oil right before class and almost slid off my mat during a deep lunge because my big toe had become a lubricant.

 What I eventually learned is that while tea tree oil has antifungal properties, it often just sits on the surface.
 For someone like me—or for long-distance runners who deal with constant friction and sweat—the environment is the enemy.
-In a runner's shoe or on a sweaty yoga mat, moisture gets trapped, and the fungus (usually dermatophytes) retreats deep into the nail bed where a simple topical oil can't easily reach.
-I realized I was treating the surface of a problem that was anchored deep in the porous TPE material of my old mat and the grooves of my nail.
+In a runner's shoe or on a sweaty yoga mat, moisture gets trapped, and the dermatophytes (the little organisms causing the trouble) retreat deep into the nail bed where a simple topical oil can't easily reach.
+I realized I was treating the surface of a problem that was anchored deep in the porous material of my old mat and the grooves of my nail.

 Switching Gears: From Vibes to Structure

-On February 15, 2026, I decided to get serious.
+Early this spring, I decided to get serious.
 I stopped 'vibing' my way through treatment and started a digital log on my phone.
-I learned that toenails only grow at an average rate of 1.62mm per month.
-This isn't a sprint; it's a marathon.
+I learned that toenails grow painfully slowly—we're talking a tiny fraction of an inch per month.
+This isn't a sprint; it's a marathon that requires more patience than a five-minute Pigeon Pose.
 I needed something that stayed put and actually penetrated the nail.
-That’s when I invested $69 in Kerassentials, bringing my total foot-recovery investment to about $83 including that initial bottle of oil.
+That’s when I invested around seventy dollars in Kerassentials, which became the cornerstone of my new routine.

 The difference was immediate in terms of application.
 I remember the first time I used it—the cold, slightly viscous sensation of the applicator brush finally reaching the deep groove where the nail meets the cuticle felt like I was actually doing something.
-Unlike the runny tea tree oil, this formula felt like it was designed to stay in the 'danger zone' of the nail bed.
+Unlike the runny tea tree oil that just dripped onto my mat, this formula felt like it was designed to stay in the 'danger zone' of the nail bed.
+I actually wrote a more detailed Kerassentials review from a yoga teacher perspective if you want to see the nitty-gritty of how it feels on the mat.

 My Current Barefoot Routine